 Short biography

 I was born in Qeshm Island in the Persian Gulf in Iran.
-I grew up in Iran, I have lived in the Canada, UK, USA, and the Netherlands.
+I have lived in Iran, the Canada, UK, USA, the Netherlands, and Sweden.
 I speak English, Dutch, and Persian.

 Other interests